shakfu/py-js/README.md

 Around the time of the beginning of my first covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts and approach to embed a scheme implementation into a Max external.

-So it was decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that didn't crash.
+So it was decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and also how to write more than a few lines of c that didn't crash.

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
 I now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.

-Thanks to Luigi Castelli for his help on Max/Msp questions, to Stefan Behnel for his help with Cython questions, and to Iain Duncan for providing the initial inspiration and for saving me time with some great implementation ideas.
+Thanks to Luigi Castelli for his help with Max/MSP questions, to Stefan Behnel for his help with Cython questions, and to Iain Duncan for providing the initial inspiration and for saving me time with some great implementation ideas.

 Thanks to Greg Neagle for zeroing in on the relocatability problem and sharing his elegant solution for Python frameworks via his [relocatable-python](https://github.com/gregneagle/relocatable-python) project on Github.